-- 1) A student currently enrolled in a clinical or counseling psychology doctoral program that is eligible to participate in the APPIC Match. - 2) Completion of all academic portions of the doctoral program prior to internship (excluding dissertation or research requirements) - 3) Endorsement from the applicant's training director or director of clinical training that the applicant is prepared for a doctoral internship - 4) Completion of all practicum experiences required by the applicant's program - 5) A Master's Degree must be conferred by the end of January 2023.
-Note-An applicant's Master's Degree must be related to the field of psychology (i.e., clinical, counseling, forensic).
-Questions about Master's Degree qualifications may be directed to Dr. Summer Scott.
-Master's Degrees in Social Work or Pastoral Counseling will not be considered.
+- 1) A student currently enrolled and in good standing in an APA accredited clinical or counseling psychology doctoral program that is eligible to participate in the APPIC Match. - 2) Completion of all academic portions of the doctoral program prior to internship (excluding dissertation or research requirements) - 3) Endorsement from the applicant's training director or director of clinical training that the applicant is prepared for a doctoral internship - 4) Completion of all practicum experiences required by the applicant's program - 5) A Master's Degree must be conferred by the end of January 2024.
+Note- An applicant's Master's Degree must be from an accredited college or university and be in either clinical psychology or counseling psychology.
+Questions about Master's Degree qualifications may be directed to Dr. Darah Granger.
+Master's Degrees other than in clinical psychology or counseling psychology will not be considered.
 Degrees from correspondence or self-study programs will also not be considered. - 6) Applicants must be United States citizens